-Ways to ensure your bike cover is valid
+How to ensure that your insurance cover is valid

 - Provide a correct home address

 - Avoid doing more miles than you say and choosing an incorrect use class

 - Avoid fronting

 - Avoid false security claims

 - Be clear when buying a standard bike and adding mods

 - Be clear when riding at unusual locations

 - Notify your insurance company of minor collisions